charleshross/soarin/README.markdown

 			}
 		}

-		# remove when out of production
+		# remove when in 'production'
 		location /frontend {
 			alias <path to soarin folder>/frontend;
 		}